altocodenl/tagaway/qascript.md

 Scrolling
 **Unselect all**
 Scrolling
+- Tagging from "all pictures"
+			- Select a thumbnail or group of thumbnails.
+			- Sidebar left should change to 'edit mode':
+				- Sidebar title 'Organize pictures (x)' where 'x' is the amount of thumbnails selected on the image gallery.
+				- By default, the 'attach option' should be selected.
+				- 'Attach new tag' title, placeholder below with 'Add tag name' and 'Add a new tag' button.
+				- List of all tags created by the user:
+					- If the thumbnail(s) selected already have a tag attached, the tag must have a tick icon, indicating the tag is selected.
+					- For those tags not attached to the selected thumbnails, the tag must have a '+' icon.
+			-
+			Sorting

+###Changing tags (adding tags & changing tags)

+###Removing tags
+When untagging, if no pictures left with that tag, remove tag from query.

 ###View image
 Open picture and trigger fullscreen.
 Navigate images using arrows and keyboard left and right Video reproduction
 If exit fullscreen, exit picture too. (using ESC key or arrows on top right)

+###Navigation with tags

 ##Share image
 Not developed yet